 Dr. Mangala Rao received her Ph.D. in Biochemistry from The Indian Institute of Science, Bangalore, India.
 She completed her postdoctoral fellowship on IgE receptors on B lymphocytes in the laboratories of Dr. Arnold Froese, University of Manitoba, Canada, and Dr. Daniel H. Conrad, Johns Hopkins University School of Medicine, Baltimore, MD.
 She joined Dr. Carl R. Alving in 1990 as an NRC Senior Research Associate in the Department of Membrane Biochemistry, Division of Biochemistry at the Walter Reed Army Institute of Research and then became a research chemist in 1994.
 The department later merged with the US Military HIV Research Program.

-The focus of the Rao laboratory has been to develop liposomes as carriers of antigens and vaccines, develop novel technologies for delivery of antigens and vaccines, including needle-free technology, elucidate the mechanisms involved in the processing and presentation of liposome-encapsulated antigens, and conduct preclinical testing of vaccines.
-These projects have utilized malaria, Ebola, dengue, anthrax and HIV antigens with a particular focus on HIV.
+The focus of the Rao laboratory has been to develop Army Liposome Formulations (ALF) as carriers of antigens and vaccines, develop novel delivery technologies including needle-free transcutaneous immunization (TCI), elucidate the mechanism(s) of ALF adjuvants, and conduct preclinical testing of vaccines in small animals and in nonhuman primates.
+These projects have utilized malaria, Ebola, dengue, anthrax, HIV, and SARS-COV-2 antigens, with a particular focus on HIV-1 antigens and V2-specific immune responses.
+The Rao laboratory has also been conducting mouse immunogenicity studies with SARS-COV-2 antigens formulated with ALFQ (ALF containing QS21) in support of WRAIR’s COVID-19 vaccine efforts.